As

 So that's 2019's wristwatch wearing done and dusted.
 I plan to get rid of a few watches in 2020.
 Yes, yes, I've been saying it for the past couple of years, I know.
 One has already gone, another two are on the chopping block.
 Then I'll sit down with the collection and really go through it.

 I know myself well enough.
-I'm gonna dredge up all manner of reasons excuses for why I want to keep a particular watch.
+I'm gonna dredge up all manner of

 One thing's for sure.
 Actually, two things; 1) I'm a Bond fan, and 2), I like dive watches.
 Could be tricky.